Preparing Properly for the NAATI Exam is the Best Route to NAATI Accreditation

 How to pass the NAATI exam at the first go

 There is no easy way to pass the NAATI exam at the first go apart from ensuring that you have completed all the course work related to the NAATI exam thoroughly first.
 Most courses that lead to professional translating and interpreting as a career are available at all major Australian and New Zealand universities.
-Completing a recognised translating or interpreting course at one of these institutions is the best guarantee of passing the NAATI exam at the first go rather than becoming one of the unfortunate 90 odd percent who have failed to prepare themselves first.
+Completing a recognised translating or interpreting course at one of these institutions is the best guarantee of passing the NAATI exam at the first go rather than becoming one of the unfortunate 90 odd percent who has failed to prepare themselves first.

-Like many exams, the NAATI exam is designed to ensure that your working knowledge both of your own native language and your second language is good enough to cope with the demands of professional translating and interpreting.
+Like many exams, the NAATI exam is designed to ensure that your working knowledge of both your own native language and your second language is good enough to cope with the demands of professional translating and interpreting.

 As far as passing the NAATI exam goes, either for professional translating or interpreting, there are many NAATI exam samples to practice on and it is quite useful to take at least one or more NAATI practice tests.
-Your success in these practice tests and exams will give you an idea whether it is feasible to take the final NAATI exam itself.
+Your success in these practice tests and exams will give you an idea of whether it is feasible to take the final NAATI exam itself.
 NAATI accreditation is not cheap, so it does not make sense financially to sit the exam without making sure you have a good chance of passing it.

 NAATI Course fees

 In general, the higher the accreditation, the higher is the fee.
-For example, the fee for the Certified Conference Interpreter, Certified Specialist Interpreter and Certified Interpreter exams are currently 880 Australian dollars each, while the Certified Provisional Interpreter fee is 550 dollars.
+For example, the fee for the Certified Conference Interpreter, Certified Specialist Interpreter, and Certified Interpreter exams are currently 880 Australian dollars each, while the Certified Provisional Interpreter fee is 550 dollars.
 For translators, the exam fee for the Certified Advanced Translator level is 770 dollars, while the Certified Translator exam fee is 550 dollars.

 NAATI does not actually run courses.
 These are provided by colleges and universities in selected cities.
 Courses are designed to lead to translation or interpreting exams set by NAATI.
 The course structure and fees for these courses can be determined by looking at the individual university or college websites.
 The fees tend to be similar but not necessarily exactly the same.
 Note that the course fees themselves are not necessarily the most expensive part of studying to be a translator or interpreter and often it is the accommodation and other expenses which determine just how much it costs to become a professional certified translator or interpreter.
-That means that the NAATI course fees in Perth, the NAATI course fees in Adelaide and the NAATI course fees in Melbourne all seem to be similar, the expense of staying in these cities can be quite different.
+That means that the NAATI course fees in Perth, the NAATI course fees in Adelaide, and the NAATI course fees in Melbourne all seem to be similar, the expense of staying in these cities can be quite different.